sbr1nkmann/sbr1nkmann/README.md

 ## Hi there 👋

-🔭 I’m currently working on my Company SPOTS-BSS GmbH to bring more values to our customers and to the marked
+🔭 I’m currently working on my Company [SPOTS-BSS GmbH](https://spots-bss.com) to bring more values to our customers and to the market <br>

-💬 Ask me about everything related to your Business Central
+💬 Ask me about everything related to your Micosoft 365 Business Central <br>

-😄 Pronouns: he/him
+😄 Pronouns: he/him <br>

 <!--
 **sbr1nkmann/sbr1nkmann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.